 In the UK in 2019, 6524 people took their own lives.
 Men are three times more likely than women to die by suicide.
 Women are more likely to report suicidal thoughts.

 Men aged 45 to 49 and women aged 50 to 54 have the highest suicide rates in England and Wales.

 What does it mean to be suicidal?

 Suicidal feelings can be confusing, frightening and complicated.
-They can range from having general thoughts about not wanting to be here to making a plan about how and when you could end your life.
-You might feel less like you want to die, and more that you want the pain to stop.
+They can range from having general thoughts about not wanting to be here to make a plan about how and when you could end your life.
+You might feel less like you want to die and more that you want the pain to stop.